 }

 Below is the API call returning the data.
-The response will always be in the same format of a linked list with ROWS and COLUMNS.
+The response will always be in the same linked list format with ROWS and COLUMNS.

-In this example above, checking in the form what we have in ROW=0 and COLUMN=5, we have the value 10.
+In the example above, checking in the form what we have at ROW=0 and COLUMN=5, we have the value 10.

-To locate the parameter values of an API, we will use a tool to capture network traffic during the execution of T6Enterprise.
-This will allow us to view the values being used during actions performed in the system.
-In this example, we will use the API Offset and demonstrate how to find the necessary parameters to apply filters through the Data field in the API's request body.
+To find the parameter values of an API, we will use a network traffic capture tool during the execution of T6Enterprise, so we can see the values being used during the execution of actions in the system.
+In this example we will use the Offset API and demonstrate how to locate the necessary parameters to apply filters through the Data field in the request body of the API itself.

-To apply filters in the Offset API, we need a tool to capture network traffic (in this example, we will use Fiddler Classic).
+To apply filters in the Offset API, we will need to use a tool that captures network traffic (in our example, we will use Fiddler Classic).

 "Url":"Worksheet/Offset?code=&type=dataform&typecode=3232&start=0&length=20&metadata=false